stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA ($04), Y
 ```

 The address specified represents the address `$0004`.
-The CPU reads the value of the byte at address `$0004` and then reads the value of the byte after it, combining them to create a two-byte address.
+The CPU reads the value of the byte at address `$0004` and then reads the value of the byte after it.
+It combines them to create a two-byte address.
 If the value of the byte at address `$0004` is `$34` and the value of the byte at address `$0005` is `$12` then the resulting address is `$1234`.
 The CPU now adds the value in the Y register to this address.
 If the value in the Y register is `$02` then the result will be `$1236`.
 This is the address that identifies the byte of data that the instruction should operate on.
-In this example, it is the byte in memory at address `$1236` that will be loaded into the Accumulator.
+In this example, the CPU will load the byte in memory at address `$1236` into the Accumulator.

-Note that if the zero page address specified in the instruction is `$FF`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000` to create the two-byte address, not the bytes at addresses `$00FF` and `$0100`.
+Note that if the zero page address specified in the instruction is `$FF`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000`.
+It does not read the bytes at addresses `$00FF` and `$0100`.

-There is a third indirect addressing mode, the **Absolute Indirect** addressing mode, but it is only used with the JMP operation.
-It takes the form `JMP (<some_address>)` (note the parentheses), where `<some_address>` is an address in the CPU address space.
-At runtime, the byte of data at this address is read along with the byte after it, and these two bytes are interpreted as the LSB and MSB respectively of an address that is used to update the Program Counter.
+There is a third indirect addressing mode, the **Absolute Indirect** addressing mode.
+It is only used with the JMP operation.
+It takes the form `JMP (<some_address>)` (note the parentheses).
+The `<some_address>` is an address in the CPU address space.
+At runtime, the CPU reads the byte of data at this address along with the byte after it.
+The CPU interprets these two bytes as the LSB and MSB of an address that it uses to update the Program Counter.

 The following is an example JMP instruction that uses this addressing mode: